Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Background

 \fi with partition function $Z$ and a set of canonical parameters per $x$, $\Theta(x) = \{ \theta_y(x), \theta_i(x), \theta_{i, 0}(x) \; \forall i \in [m]\}$.
 An important property above is that $\lf_i \independent \lf_j | y, x\; \forall i, j \in [m]$.

 The model concretely portrays the two challenges in weak supervision.
 First, canonical parameters $\Theta(x)$ that are a function of the input can capture varying accuracy across the data.
 This is less strict than prior formulations that model the marginal $\Pr(y, \bm{\lf})$ with one set of canonical parameters without considering input data.
-However, estimating $\Theta(x)$ is challenging; parametric approaches are often not realistic, and nonparametric approaches rely on regularity conditions of $\X$ that may not hold in practice.
+However, estimating $\Theta(x)$ is challenging; parametric approaches require certain assumptions on the function $\Theta$ as well as the distribution of $x$ in order to recover the ground truth labels, but these assumptions (e.g., Gaussian $x$) are often not realistic.
+Standard nonparametric approaches have a high computational complexity and rely on smoothness of the input space $\X$.
 Second, when $\lf_i(x) = 0$, the weak source provides no information on $x$ at inference and is thus typically ignored on that point in previous approaches.
-This is reflected in the graphical model by Lemma~\ref{lemma:abstain}, by which $\Pr(y | \lf_i = 0, \bm{\lf} \backslash \lf_i, x) = \Pr(y | \bm{\lf} \backslash \lf_i, x)$.
-In fact, the weak sources provide no direct signal on $x$ when $\bm{\lf}(x) = \vec{0}$. \textbf{Pseudolabel Inference.} To perform inference, we compute $\hat{\Pr}(y | \bm{\lf}, x)$ for some $x\in\X$.
-This is done via Bayes' rule and the conditional independence of weak sources: $\Pr(y | \bm{\lf}, x) = \prod_{i = 1}^m \Pr(\lf_i | y, x) \Pr(y | x) / \Pr(\bm{\lf} | x)$.
-The latent parameter of interest in this decomposition is $\Pr(\lf_i | y, x)$, which corresponds to the accuracy of $\lf_i$.
+This is reflected in the graphical model by Lemma~\ref{lemma:abstain} in Appendix~\ref{sec:supp_pgm}, by which $\Pr(y | \lf_i = 0, \bm{\lf} \backslash \lf_i, x) = \Pr(y | \bm{\lf} \backslash \lf_i, x)$.
+In fact, the weak sources provide no direct signal on $x$ when $\bm{\lf}(x) = \vec{0}$.